Most interesting landmarks of Orkney Islands

-Other man made landmarks of Orkney Islands
+Other man-made landmarks of Orkney Islands

 - North Ronaldsay dry stane dyke – North Ronaldsay.
-Unique system of dry stone walls around the island.
+A unique system of dry stone walls around the island.
 The purpose of these walls is – to keep sheep AWAY from the central part of the island.
 North Ronaldsay sheep is unique breed which survives on seaweed found along the beach.

 - Tankerness House – Kirkwall, Mainland.
 One of the best preserved town houses from the 16th century in Scotland.
 Now serves as local museum.

 Some of the wonders of the Orkney Islands are known internationally, but the true scale of the cultural heritage found on these small islands is hard to grasp.
 Remote, desolate islands are packed with remnants of past cultures and too often it is obscure to us: why this or that was built and even – how it was accomplished.